|2012-03||Focus 1 | 2 | 3 | 4 (in German)|

 Optical illusion are fascinating while teaching us about our visual perception, and limits thereof.
 My emphasis here is on the beauty of perceptual phenomena, on interactive experiments, and explanation of the visual mechanisms involved – to the degree that they are understood

-Befriending mobile devices: >30 interactive demos now without Flash (sadly loading more slowly).
+Befriending mobile devices: >30 interactive demos now without Flash.
+Disadvantage: lack of performance in older browsers.

 Don’t let it irk you if you don’t see all the phenomena described.
 For many illusions, there is a percentage of people with perfectly normal vision who just don’t see it, often for reasons currently unknown.

 If you are not a vision scientist, you might find my explanatory attempts too highbrow.
 That is not on purpose, but, like any science, vision research is not trivial.
 So, if the explanation seems gibberish, simply enjoy the phenomenon ;–).
-More in a short paper (open access): Bach & Poloschek (2006) Optical Illusions Primer.
+More: Bach & Poloschek (2006) Optical Illusions Primer.

 »Optical illusion« sounds pejorative, as if exposing a malfunction of the visual system.
 Rather, I view these phenomena as highlighting particular good adaptations of our visual system to experience with standard viewing situations.
 These experiences are based on normal visual experiences, and thus under some artificial manipulations can cause inappropriate interpretations of a visual scene (=Bayesian interpretation of perception).